Supporting & Situational Artifacts

 What it is: The environment strategy, CI/CD pipeline, release management, and governance framework.

-Why it matters: This diagram covers Domain 6 (Development Lifecycle) which has 6 objectives.
-Judges evaluate whether you understand enterprise-grade development practices, not just developer sandboxes.
+Why it matters: This diagram covers Domain 6 (Development Lifecycle), which has 6 objectives.
+Judges evaluate whether the candidate understands enterprise-grade development practices, not just developer sandboxes.

 What to include: